Do I Need a Lawyer?

 You May Not Need an Attorney When…

 If you’ve been in a very minor accident and there’s only property damage – you weren’t injured at all – and if you have the right insurance, you probably don’t need a lawyer.
-Perhaps you even spilled your own bike, nobody else was involved, and you are physically fine.
 You can probably handle the property damage claim with your insurance company on your own.

-Let’s face it: it is a rare motorcycle accident that doesn’t involve another driver and physical injury.
-When those two pieces of the puzzle come into play, you definitely need an attorney.
-Think about all of the parties involved in that kind of case: the other driver, police, the other driver’s insurance company, witnesses (hopefully), your motorcycle insurance company, the tow company, the hospital, your medical team, your health insurance company… the list goes on.
+If you’re in an accident that involves a higher speed, another driver and physical injury, you probably need an attorney.
+Think about all of the parties involved in that kind of case: the other driver, police, the other driver’s insurance company, witnesses (hopefully), your insurance company, the tow company, the hospital, your medical team, your health insurance company… the list goes on.

 When you get all of those parties wrangling over one case, it can literally be impossible for an injured person to advocate for him or herself.
-And then there is one more big element to consider: Colorado’s complex motorcycle laws.
-Chances are very good that you won’t even know what your rights are and where there may be money for you to access to help you heal and to cover your damages.
+And then there is one more big element to consider: Insurance laws are complex!
+Chances are very good that you won’t even know your rights and where there may be money for you to access to help you heal and to cover your damages.
 Some of these laws were designed to make sure that you – the injured party – get an adequate amount of money to heal and to recover all your damages.

 Also, if you don’t have health insurance, an attorney can help reduce your medical bills by large amounts.

 Colorado has something called a “Make-Whole Law.”
 It is very powerful but you must access it in a very specific way or you could lose your right to thousands of dollars!
 Under this relatively new law, if you’re able to demonstrate that you have accessed all of your insurance policy limits from the at-fault driver and from your own insurance company, and yet it isn’t enough to treat your injuries, the health insurance company can be forced to reduce its claims upon you to nothing.
 In other words, if you’ve received all the money that you can get from any insurance available, and if your injuries still require care, then the health insurance company can be forced to reduce all of its claims upon you to zero.
 But the only way to take advantage of the Make-Whole Law is to systematically and chronologically file documentation that proves you used all of the other resources available to you and that you still require care.
 These are complex legal documents and one misstep can cost you the coverage.

 Many, many accident victims are entirely unaware of the Make-Whole Law – and other laws designed to protect them – and they risk losing money that they desperately need if they don’t hire an advocate to help them.

 Think of it this way: if you’re injured, your first priority should be healing.
 Hiring an attorney means you hire a staff of seasoned professionals who lift all of the tedious, confusing, frustrating elements of a legal case off your shoulders so that you can concentrate on getting better.